-The value of the requested first TBTT in the Target Wake Time field when the TWT Command field is Suggest TWT or Demand TWT.
+The value of the Wake TBTT Negotiation subfield equal to 1 and the TWT Command field to Suggest TWT or Demand TWT, and (#1656, 2622, 682)

+The value of the requested listen interval between consecutive TBTTs in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields.

+All other fields in the TWT element are reserved.

+A TWT scheduling STA that receives a TWT request frame from a STA whose value of the Wake TBTT Negotiation subfield is 1(#1656, 2820) shall respond with a TWT response frame that contains either Accept TWT or Reject TWT in the TWT Command field and, in the case of an Accept TWT, it shall also contain:

+The value of the Wake TBTT Negotiation subfield equal to 1, and(#1656, 2622, 682)

+The value of the allocated first wake TBTT(#1654, 420) in the Target Wake Time field, and

 The value of the listen interval between consecutive TBTTs in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields.

-A TWT scheduling STA that receives a TWT request frame from a STA whose value of the TWT wake interval is equal to the STA’s listen interval shall respond with a TWT response frame that contains either Accept TWT or Reject TWT in the TWT Command field and, in the case of an Accept TWT, it shall also contain:

-The value of the allocated first TBTT in the Target Wake Time field, and

-The value of the listen interval between consecutive TBTTs in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields.After successfully completing the negotiation, the TWT scheduled STA may go to doze state until its TSF matches the next negotiated TBTT provided that the STA is in power save mode, and no other condition requires the STA to remain awake.
-The TWT scheduled STA shall be in the awake state to listen to Beacon frames transmitted at negotiated TBTTs and shall operate as described in in Error!
-Reference source not found.
-(Rules for TWT scheduled STA).
+All other fields in the TWT element are reserved.

+After successfully completing the negotiation, the TWT scheduled STA may go to doze state until its TSF matches the next negotiated wake TBTT(#1654, 420) provided that the STA is in power save mode, and no other condition requires the STA to remain awake.
+The TWT scheduled STA shall be in the awake state to listen to Beacon frames transmitted at negotiated wake TBTTs and shall operate as described in in 25.7.3.2(Rules for TWT scheduled STA)(#1657).

 Either STA can tear down an established negotiation following the tear down procedure described in 10.44.8 (TWT Teardown).